ubahnverleih/WoBike/Voi.md

 **A request with invalid la/lo parameters will still be accepted.
 You can even leave out the parameters and still get a list of available scooters.**

+There are also other `status` available.
+Change the `ready` in the url to one of these: `'ready', 'bounty', 'riding', 'home', 'collected', 'lost'`

 An example request is: `https://api.voiapp.io/v1/vehicle/status/ready?la=59.329323&lo=18.068581`.

 **The server will return a response formatted like this:**